Cancer & M.E.: My Story

 I also took up golf, having professional lessons as I never do things by halves.
 I loved it but looking back I was pushing myself more and more.
-I was starting to experience peculiar symptoms as early as 1992/93 with strange numbness and muscle pain.
+I was starting to experience peculiar symptoms as early as 1992/93, with strange numbness and muscle pain.

 My clinic job evaporated after 3½ years and my employer decided to pull out and I was allocated a truly challenging post in a deprived area.
 Never one to duck out of a challenge I launched myself into this post with gusto.
-The job was effectively full time work in part time hours.
+The job was effectively full-time work in part-time hours.
 There was little support.
-I was left on my own with an incredible work load and asking for help but none was forthcoming, I was experiencing verbal aggression on a regular basis.
+I was left on my own with an incredible workload and asking for help, but none was forthcoming; I was experiencing verbal aggression on a regular basis.
 Now my health really started to deteriorate.
-I contracted a strange virus in early 1994 after having a hepatitis B booster vaccination for my work.
+I contracted a strange virus in early 1994 after having a Hepatitis B booster vaccination for my work.

-I was aware I was putting on weight for no good reason I was continually lethargic, cold, felt very low and my hair was starting to fall out.
+I was aware I was putting on weight for no good reason, I was continually lethargic, cold, felt very low and my hair was starting to fall out.
 I started to experience dry skin and eczema for the first time in my life.
 I again recognised I had another medical problem and hypothyroidism.
-I was tested at my request but alas the result was not abnormal.
-Again the medics would not take me seriously and I continued to deteriorate with the most appalling neurological symptoms, numbness, pins and needles, poor vision and vertigo.
+I was tested at my request but, alas, the result was not abnormal.
+Again the medics would not take me seriously and I continued to deteriorate, with the most appalling neurological symptoms, numbness, pins and needles, poor vision and vertigo.

-I also experienced recently a particularly unpleasant ENT consultant (in front of an audience of medical students) who thought it very amusing that a middle aged woman needed to use a walking stick for stability.
-I was referred for 2 episodes of a swollen parotid gland which he deemed was inflammation after initially stating it was likely to be due to my cancer treatment.
+I also experienced recently a particularly unpleasant ENT consultant (in front of an audience of medical students) who thought it very amusing that a middle-aged woman needed to use a walking stick for stability.
+I was referred for 2 episodes of a swollen parotid gland, which he deemed was inflammation after initially stating it was likely to be due to my cancer treatment.
 I told him straight that I was unlikely to visit him again.

-Cognitive Behavioral Therapy
+Cognitive Behavioural Therapy

 No advice, no help and no direction.
-My GP and Oncologist were horrified but were unable to offer me any further advice or assistance at that time.
-My Haematologist offered CBT some 6 months later much against my GP’s wishes.
+My GP and oncologist were horrified but were unable to offer me any further advice or assistance at that time.
+My haematologist offered CBT some 6 months later, much against my GP’s wishes.
 I took up the offer as I was curious more than anything.
 This was in 1999 and at that point as a condition of CBT, Prozac was routinely offered.
 I refused as I had read recent Dutch research that this was inappropriate and downright unhelpful.
 We compromised and I agreed to take another drug.
 The liaison psychiatrist was not very happy with me but admitted I was totally sane!
 Well thank goodness for that!
-I duly completed the CBT over 6 weeks and the outcome: The therapist said I knew more about CFS/ME than he did and they could do nothing more to help me.
+I duly completed the CBT over 6 weeks and the outcome: the therapist said I knew more about CFS/M.E. than he did and they could do nothing more to help me.

 My Career Effectively Ends

-I was now on long term sick leave and my employer did not contact me for over 20 weeks.
-My nursing post in the meantime had been ‘absorbed’ so I was essentially jobless but they fulfilled their obligation of statutory sick pay.
-A year elapsed, I was contacted by human resources and they visited me at home.
-I was offered another post 3 evenings a week at probably the most deprived inner city health centre which I obviously had to decline.
+I was now on long-term sick leave and my employer did not contact me for over 20 weeks.
+My nursing post in the meantime had been ‘absorbed’ so I was essentially jobless, but they fulfilled their obligation of statutory sick pay.
+A year elapsed; I was contacted by human resources and they visited me at home.
+I was offered another post 3 evenings a week at probably the most deprived inner city health centre, which I obviously had to decline.
 I duly received a letter terminating my contract of employment.

+My GP assisted me to find yet another cancer consultant and even she could not believe what had happened and was not aware my cancer specialist had left.
 My new cancer specialist proved to be a delightful man who is kind, sensitive and caring.
-We started all over again and amazingly all of my previous notes and medical history remain inLondon so we have had to build up the picture once more and not an easy task for him or me.
-It was decided I would be monitored annually and the consensus of opinion seemed to point to my M.E. being due to my cancer treatment though my new consultant actively encouraged me to research information via the internet pointing me to all the right resources.
+We started all over again; amazingly all of my previous notes and medical history remain in London, so we have had to build up the picture once more - not an easy task for him or me.
+It was decided I would be monitored annually and the consensus of opinion seemed to point to my M.E. being due to my cancer treatment, though my new consultant actively encouraged me to research information via the internet, pointing me to all the right resources.

-Recent Scandinavian research (Norway) indicates 30% of Hodgkin’s disease survivors go on to develop chronic fatigue syndrome.
+Recent Scandinavian research (Norway) indicates 30% of Hodgkin’s disease survivors go on to develop Chronic Fatigue Syndrome.
 It seemed I was amongst the unlucky 30%.
 I had also been informed in recent years that I had been unlucky having developed most side effects of treatment i.e. ovarian and thyroid failure.
-The radiotherapy particularly was deemed to be very damaging and in fact this particular type of radiotherapy has been greatly modified and is rarely utilised now.
-It seemed we were the pioneers of that particular type of treatment back in the 70’s & 80’s.
-In no way was I bitter though as I knew full well that without the treatment I would not be still alive.
-This was the best available at the time done at a highly respected world cancer treatment centre.
+The radiotherapy, particularly, was deemed to be very damaging, and in fact this particular type of radiotherapy has been greatly modified and is rarely utilised now.
+It seemed we were the pioneers of that particular type of treatment back in the 70s & 80s.
+In no way was I bitter though, as I knew full well that without the treatment I would not be still alive.
+This was the best available at the time, done at a highly respected world cancer treatment centre.

-This year I started once a week gentle swimming and the first two sessions were akin to climbingMount Everest but again I feel a sense of achievement.
+This year, 2006, I started gentle swimming once a week, and the first two sessions were akin to climbing Mount Everest, but again I felt a sense of achievement.
 Psychologically this has been good for me.
-I attempted voluntary work in 2003 but alas it was too much for me.
-I am now receiving higher rate mobility allowance and low rate care after successfully claiming for the first time in 2005.
-I walk with a stick when I am out as my balance is poor and my legs unreliable.
+I attempted voluntary work in 2003 but, alas, it was too much for me.
+I am now receiving higher rate mobility allowance and low rate care allowance, after successfully claiming for the first time in 2005.
+I walk with a stick when I am out, as my balance is poor and my legs unreliable.
 I still drive short distances on better days and I am resolutely determined to maintain my independence.

 It seems from my experience at least that M.E. comes after cancer.

 I vow to keep educating anyone who will listen about M.E.
 There is still a great deal of prejudice out there but things are slowly improving.
-I am a member of my local M.E. self help group and get involved with my local Primary Care Trust when well enough to raise awareness of this devastating condition.
+I am a member of my local M.E. self-help group and get involved with my local Primary Care Trust, when well enough, to raise awareness of this devastating condition.